 Outdoor Learning describes an approach to learning that can take place in a variety of outdoor settings.
 A school or group with an ethos of outdoor learning will engage in regular opportunities to take learning

-Have delivered a bespoke project for some English as another Language pupils who were at risk of leaving school with a negative destination
+Project 1 was a bespoke project for some English as another Language pupils who were at risk of leaving school with a negative destination

 Project 2 was for a group of Summer 2019 leavers who had not gained a positive destination

 These projects included health and Safety on a Construction site and gaining CSCS cards allowing these pupils to gain employment and further training

 This is a pilot project for senior phase pupils engaging with our catchment primaries and nurseries, this project gains pupils a SQA national level 5 qualification

 We have a project where pupils visit local care homes every week, Abbostsford care in Milton road is our main one and both pupils and residents enjoy chatting ,baking together,arts and crafts,the most recent event was a halloween party.

 This is a art therapy course with a focus on decreasing anxiety for the pupils involved